Ranges of Unitary Divisor Functions: Introduction

-The author has studied ranges of divisor functions in a variety of contexts \cite{Defant,Defant2,Defant3,Defant4}.
+The author has studied ranges of divisor functions in a variety of contexts \cite{Defant,Defant5,Defant2,Defant3,Defant4}.
+For example, it is shown in \cite{Defant} that $\mathcal N(c)\to\infty$ as $\Re(c)\to-\infty$, where $\mathcal N(c)$ denotes the number of connected components of $\overline{\sigma_c(\mathbb N)}$.
+Here, the overline denotes the topological closure.
+In \cite{Sanna}, Sanna develops an algorithm that can be used to calculate $\overline{\sigma_{-r}(\mathbb N)}$ when $r>1$ is real and is known with sufficient precision.
+In addition, he proves that $\mathcal N(-r)$ is finite for such $r$.
+The author \cite{Defant5} has since extended this result, showing that $\mathcal N(c)$ is finite whenever $\Re(c)\leq 0$ and $c\neq 0$.
+Very recently, Zubrilina \cite{Nina} has obtained asymptotic estimates for $\mathcal N(-r)$ when $r>1$.
+She has also shown that there is no real number $r$ such that $\mathcal N(r)=4$.

 In this paper, we study the close relatives of the divisor functions known as unitary divisor functions.
 A \emph{unitary divisor} of an integer $n$ is a divisor $d$ of $n$ such that $\gcd(d,n/d)=1$.
 The unitary divisor function $\sigma_c^*$ is defined by \cite{Alladi, Cohen, Guy} The function $\sigma_c^*$ is multiplicative and satisfies $\sigma_c^*(p^{\alpha})=1+p^{\alpha c}$ for all primes $p$ and positive integers $\alpha$.